So initially, a setlist.fm report for one of Beck's shows in Australia (November 2012) included a song called "I Won't Be Long."

 From that intro, a bassline emerges and the main part of the song.
 It's much more traditionally structured than "Defriended" was (the previous 2013 single) with verses/choruses.

-In between the choruses though, the song flows into strange dreamy instrumentals and sounds: throbbing bass, what sounds like ocean waves, spoken vocals from Kim Gordon (she's hard to make out, and I think only in the extended version), sighs, some cool electric guitar.
+In between the choruses though, the song flows into strange dreamy instrumentals and sounds: throbbing bass, what sounds like ocean waves, spoken vocals from Kim Gordon (she's the parenthesized 'be long' in the lyrics above), sighs, some cool electric guitar.
 Like "Defriended," though, Beck really creates a world here, fifteen minutes of ideas, not worrying, taking the song wherever it may possibly go.

 Lyrically, I reckon that this is a vaguely political song.
 Beck has said some of The Information was influenced by the political feelings in the air, and "I Won't Be Long" sort of reads like those to me.
 The chorus, many have pointed out, is similar to The Beatles "Blue Jay Way" ("please don't be long") which Beck seems to have recognized by using a painting that has The Beatles in it on the single's cover.